brimdata/super/book/src/super-sql/operators/values.md

 2
 ```

+---

-_Yield typically operates on its input_
+_Values typically operates on its input_
 ```mdtest-spq
 # spq
 values this*2+1